RN-Animations/MasterAnimations/Explanations/AnimatedNotification.md

 Dynamic Animated Notifications
 Intro

 Adding a system for errors, and notifications to your app is crucial.
 It provides valuable feedback so your users can stay informed, and take necessary actions.
-React Native makes it easy to build a notification view that can be dynamically sized and animate so that feedback isn't jarring.
+React Native makes it easy to build a notification view that can be dynamically sized and animate so that feedback isn't jarring (= αταίριαστος).

 We'll walk through the few steps to setup a notification view, animate it into view, and finally animate it out of view.